-Rudy Gonzales, Vice President of Finance and Operations with Lamar Institute of Technology (LIT) has worked in higher education as Vice Chancellor and Vice President of Finance and Administration for over 20 years, possessing significant experience in environments of rapid growth.
+Mary Wickland, Executive Vice President of Finance and Operations with Lamar Institute of Technology (LIT) has worked in higher education for over 13 years, providing strategic planning and sound financial advice that enhances the development, growth, and vision of the College.

 P: (409) 880-8188

 Angela Hill, Associate Vice President for Student and Academic Success has been with Lamar Institute of Technology (LIT) since 2009.
 She has nearly two decades of K-12 and higher education expertise.
 Prior to joining LIT, she taught business education to at-risk high school students.

 Dr. Hill has leadership experience in student services, academic affairs, online learning, and faculty and staff development.
 She has held positions such as Computer Information Systems Instructor, Executive Director for Teaching and Learning Center, Faculty Liaison and Dean of Student Success.

 In addition, she has earned two bachelor degrees from Lamar University: B.B.A., Management Information Systems and a B.B.A., Finance in 2001.
 Additionally, she holds a MS in Educational Administration from Prairie View A&M University and a PhD in Educational Leadership from Hampton University.

 P: (409) 247-5380